 Most one-year Bible reading plans require you to read 3-4 Chapters everyday without missing a single day.
 This is a recipe for disaster.

-In this post I share with you how I successfully baked a Bible reading into my daily routine that’s much easier and more effective.
+In this post I share how I successfully baked a Bible reading plan into my daily routine that’s much easier and more effective.

 This Bible reading plan really works and, best of all, you can start using it right now.